rodz/IndexedPatternMatching/README.md

 `make ipmt`

+Obs: The option `-lstdc++fs` was added to prevent compilation files on Linux operating systems.
+If running in other environments, we recommend it to be removed.

 # How to run

 By running the previous command a `ipmt` binary file will be included in the `/bin/` folder and can be executen by running `./bin/ipmt` or can be added directly to the PATH variable and executed everywhere.